 Back in the day (like 15 years ago), different chipsets could show significant performance differences.
 These days, if all works as supposed to, you shouldn’t worry about getting fewer frames in games if you opt for an affordable motherboard.
-Modern chipsets usually differ in features such as the number of PCIe lanes and USB ports, not in performance.
+Modern chipsets usually differ in features such as PCIe lanes and USB ports, not in performance.

 With that said, under some circumstances, different motherboards can affect gaming and overall performance.
 These include chipset limitations such as lack of memory overclocking support.
-Also, lack of CPU overclock support, seen on all Intel chipsets except the Z series.
+Also, lack of CPU overclocking support, seen on all Intel chipsets except the Z series.
 Next, design issues, like the one found on the NZXT N7 B550 motherboard where the BIOS doesn’t automatically sync memory and Infinity Fabric frequency, could also lead to slower gaming performance.

-There’s also the issue with pairing power-hungry CPUs with boards that have less than stellar voltage regulator modules (VRM).
+There’s also the issue with pairing power-hungry CPUs with boards with less than stellar voltage regulator modules (VRM).
 Another common occurrence is users forgetting to turn on XMP profiles in case their motherboard supports memory overclocking.
 Finally, there are potential differences between PCIe 3.0 and PCIe 4.0.
 Let’s talk about each of these in detail.
 We’re starting with the lack of memory overclock support on many Intel chipsets.

 If you install the 10400 on a B560 motherboard, you will be able to use XMP and run your memory stick(s) at the speed advertised on the package.
 On a board based on the B560 chipset, you can turn on XMP and run the memory at 3200MT/s without issues.
 In other words, on B460 and H410 and older motherboards, you could lose some of the performance since you’re limited to DDR4 2666 or 2933 memory, depending on the CPU.
 The difference in gaming performance isn’t huge, but it’s there.
 So, for all of you wanting to get a 10th gen non-K Intel CPU, a motherboard based on the B560 chipset can give you higher performance in games.

-Lack of OC Features on Certain Intel Chipsets
+Lack of OC features on certain Intel chipsets

 While almost all AMD AM4 chipsets support CPU overclock (not available on the A320 and A520), the situation is different in Intel’s yard.
 The only way to overclock the CPU if you don’t have a K series CPU and a Z series motherboard is tweaking the BCLK (Base Clock) multiplier.
 The thing is, this procedure isn’t recommended since it can cause massive stability issues.
 Even if you pair a K series CPU with any motherboard that isn’t based on a Z series chipset, you won’t be able to overclock it.

-Inadequate VRMs and Intel MCE
+Inadequate VRMs and Intel MCE on motherboards

 The difference in boost clocks is more pronounced when using a more powerful CPU that needs more power.
 In the case of the Core i7-11700, four motherboard models can’t keep up with the maximum boost clock of 4400Mhz.
 They either fail to reach the 4400Mhz or their voltage regulator modules throttle due to running at high temperatures.
 Similar to what happened to some B550 boards when combined with an overclocked 3950X.

-PCIe 3.0 vs PCIe 4.0: is There a Difference?
+Motherboards with PCIe 3.0 vs PCIe 4.0

 Finally, we have the differences between PCIe 3.0 and 4.0.
-PCIe 4.0 is available on B550 and X570 (AMD) chipsets, and B560, H570, and Z590 (Intel) chipsets.
+PCIe 4.0 is available on B550 and X570 (AMD) chipsets and B560, H570, and Z590 (Intel) chipsets.
 Do note that Intel chipsets only work if you pair them with 11th gen Intel CPUs.
 Older chipsets – X470 or Z490, for instance – only support PCIe 3.0.
 This difference affects graphics cards, not processors.
-Performance differences are more or less negligible, in most cases.
-If you have a regular graphics card, you’ll see around 1 percent difference between motherboards supporting PCIe 3.0 and PCIe 4.0.
+Performance differences are more or less negligible in most cases.
+If you have a regular graphics card, you’ll see around a 1 percent difference between motherboards supporting PCIe 3.0 and PCIe 4.0.
 In other words, the difference is not high enough to notice while gaming.

 If you plan on getting the RX 6600 XT (which is, by the way, an excellent card for 1080p gaming) and you happen to play lots of CoD Blops or Doom: Eternal, you might want to get a motherboard with PCIe 4.0 support.
 Here, a PCIe 3.0 motherboard can lead to noticeably slower performance, but only in a handful of games and only in 1080p resolution.
 Playing @4K would probably almost completely melt the differences.

 This is why VRM on motherboards is so important.
-If it cannot keep up with the CPU it’s coupled with, the user can suffer from noticeably slower performance.
+If it cannot keep up with the CPU it’s coupled with, the user can suffer noticeably slower performance.
 This is why we recommend that first, check out which boards have quality enough VRM to run the CPU you plan on getting at its max boost clocks without issues.
 Only then take a look at other features such as the rear I/O connectors, internal connectors, BIOS flashback button, debug LEDs, RGB, etc.